sj671/resellr/_project_docs/vercel_preview_setup.md

 Option A — Add a Preview domain to this project
 - In Vercel → Project → Settings → Domains → Add
-- Enter a domain/subdomain you control, e.g. `staging.resellr.app`
+- Enter a domain/subdomain you control, e.g. `staging.snapflip.app`
 - Assign it to the Preview environment
-- Result: `https://staging.resellr.app` always points to the latest Preview deploy
+- Result: `https://staging.snapflip.app` always points to the latest Preview deploy

 Option B — Separate “staging” project (simple)
-- Duplicate this project in Vercel as `resellr-staging`
+- Duplicate this project in Vercel as `snapflip-staging`
-- Assign a stable domain, e.g. `resellr-staging.vercel.app` (or a custom domain)
+- Assign a stable domain, e.g. `snapflip-staging.vercel.app` (or a custom domain)
 - Use Sandbox env vars in this project

 Note: eBay OAuth requires an exact redirect.
 Stable Preview domain avoids updating eBay settings every PR.